LRNavin/AutoComments/README.md

 ## :page_facing_up: Dataset:

-The dataset that we will use is the same dataset used by the Deep Code Comment Generation paper, this is a dataset of more than 500,000 code snippets including comments.
+The dataset that we used, is the same dataset used by the Deep Code Comment Generation paper, this is a dataset of more than 500,000 code snippets including comments.
-This also gives us a baseline against which to compare.
+This also gave us a baseline against which to compare.
+This dataset can be found [here](https://github.com/xing-hu/DeepCom)

 ## :scroll: System Overview
 The pipeline of the system is: